Nipsey Hussle was more of a movement than a musician

 J. Cole nodded to "what you did for the neighborhood," activist Colin Kaepernick pointed to Nipsey's "great work for the people" and Pharrell Williams said, "You were about something..positive and for your community in every chance you had to speak."

-John Legend said he’d just spent Thursday with Nipsey filming a song that they did with DJ Khaled.
+John Legend said he'd just spent Thursday with Nipsey filming a video for a song that they did with DJ Khaled.

 "We filmed in Inglewood, close to where he grew up.
 He was so gifted, so proud of his home, so invested in his community.
 Utterly stunned that he's gone so soon," Legend wrote.